-‘Sustainability’ is a word we hear a lot from corporations nowadays.
+‘Sustainability’ is a word we hear a lot from brands nowadays.
 But are they just paying lip service to the latest eco buzzword, or is it a concept that can genuinely be incorporated into business practice while maintaining economic success?

 Extending product life and products as service

-66% of global consumers and 73% of millenials are willing to pay more for sustainable brands.
+Two thirds of global consumers and 73% of millenials are willing to pay more for sustainable brands.
 Rather than making money with inbuilt obsolescence, there is a clear path for corporations to build a reputation for sustainability via durable and repairable goods.
 This is the crucial first step in supporting circular economies, which aim to step away from disposable consumption.

 Inform, equip, nudge: empowering people towards sustainability